-- 1) Pictures of car or trailer where the student is living (petitioner should include detailed statements describing the contents of each photo) - 2) Receipt(s) from campground or mobile-camper park where the student is living - 3) Receipt(s) from hotel/motel where the student is living - 4) Statement from a person who lets the student sleep temporarily or on a short-term basis on their property or in their home - 5) Eviction notice/warning
+- 1. Pictures of car or trailer where the student is living (petitioner should include detailed statements describing the contents of each photo) - 2.
+Receipt(s) from campground or mobile-camper park where the student is living - 3.
+Receipt(s) from hotel/motel where the student is living - 4.
+Statement from a person who lets the student sleep temporarily or on a short-term basis on their property or in their home - 5.
+Eviction notice/warning - 6.
+Foreclosure notice/warning - 7.
+Letter from caseworker stating that the student is living in a shelter or in transitional housing - 8.
+Statement from a caseworker, real estate agent, management company or any other person who is helping the petitioner find permanent housing - 9.
+Copies of applications for permanent housing and an explanation of the status of the applications (for example: Is the student or student's family on any waitlist for permanent housing?
+Was an application for permanent housing denied?)

-1 The information provided in this document is not legal advice and should not be used as a substitute for obtaining professional legal advice.
+1The information provided in this document is not legal advice and should not be used as a substitute for obtaining professional legal advice.

-- 6) Foreclosure notice/warning - 7) Letter from caseworker stating that the student is living in a shelter or in transitional housing - 8) Statement from a caseworker, real estate agent, management company or any other person who is helping the petitioner find permanent housing - 9) Copies of applications for permanent housing and an explanation of the status of the applications (for example: Is the student or student's family on any waitlist for permanent housing?
-Was an application for permanent housing denied?) - 10) Copies of bills or other documents showing that utilities such as electricity, water, oil, or gas services have been turned off or are not working - 11) Statements or other documentation establishing that the home does not have adequate heat, hot water, plumbing, or electricity - 12) Statement from an inspector explaining that the home is not safe or sanitary - 13) Statements describing overcrowded sleeping arrangements (for example: student sleeps on floor, sofa, etc.)
+- 10. Copies of bills or other documents showing that utilities such as electricity, water, oil, or gas services have been turned off or are not working - 11.
+Statements or other documentation establishing that the home does not have adequate heat, hot water, plumbing, or electricity - 12.
+Statement from an inspector explaining that the home is not safe or sanitary Statements describing overcrowded sleeping arrangements (for example: student sleeps on floor, sofa, etc.)